MESH-Research/nlp-ml-repo/stage1/tutorial2-cli.md

 Creator: Tianyi Kou-Herrema; December 2023

+*!!!
+This script was created in 2023 with other plans in mind.
+As of Summer 2024, I am putting a pause on CLI and focusing on model training.*
+*Ignore this file for now.*

 ## Introduction
 After testing all libraries, the next step is to write cli so it can be applied easily by users.